Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Seattle again started with a five-man defensive line — Alton Robinson, Kerry Hyder, Poona Ford, Al Woods and Rasheem Green.

-The 49ers had some success running early, but that diminished as the game wore on.
+The 49ers had some success running early, but the overall effectiveness of the San Francisco running game diminished as the game progressed.

 And once the Seahawks got the lead they began to tee off.
 Woods had two quarterback hits, and Darrell Taylor added a sack in the fourth quarter, his third of the season.

-Hyder made a nice play to snuff San Francisco’s last chance, a fourth-and-two fly sweep by Deebo Samuel that went for just one yard.
+Hyder made a nice play to snuff San Francisco’s last chance, a fourth-and-two fly sweep by Deebo Samuel that went for a yard.

 Grade: B.